Learning Gemara is one of the foundational pillars of Torah life.

 Rely on explanations

-But in practice:
+But in reality:

-They do not understand the words themselves
+They do not understand the words themselves.

 This creates the feeling that: